 No Fear Act

-The “Notification and Federal Anti-Discrimination and Retaliation Act of 2002” (Public Law 107-174), commonly referred to as the No FEAR Act, requires that federal agencies be publicly accountable for violations of anti-discrimination and whistleblower protection laws.
-Amongst other things, the No FEAR Act requires federal agencies to post statistical data relating to federal sector EEO complaints on its public website and notify employees and applicants for employment about their rights under the federal antidiscrimination and whistleblower laws.
+The “Notification and Federal Anti-Discrimination and Retaliation Act of 2002” (Public Law 107-174), commonly referred to as the No FEAR Act, requires that federal agencies be publicly accountable for violations of anti-discrimination, retaliation, and whistleblower protection laws by posting on their public websites certain summary statistical data relating to equal employment opportunity complaints filed against the respective agencies.

-For further information regarding the No FEAR Act regulations, refer to 5 CFR part 724, as well as the FMCS Office of Equal Employment Opportunity (eeo@fmcs.gov).
-Additional information regarding Federal antidiscrimination, whistleblower protection and retaliation laws can be found at the EEOC Web site (http://www.eeoc.gov) and the OSC Web site (http://www.osc.gov).
+Additional information regarding Federal antidiscrimination, whistleblower protection, and retaliation laws can be found at the EEOC Web site (http://www.eeoc.gov) and the OSC Web site Home | U.S. Office of Special Counsel.

 Requesting an Accommodation or Personal Assistance Services